Alphabet: European alphabets

 Abecedarium latinum clasicum, or the Latin alphabet, used to write most languages of modern Europe, Africa, the Americas, and Oceania.

 The Greek alphabet, in Euboean form, was carried over by Greek colonists to the Italian peninsula c.
 800–600 BC giving rise to many different alphabets used to write the Italic languages, like the Etruscan alphabet.
 One of these became the Latin alphabet, which spread across Europe as the Romans expanded their republic.
 After the fall of the Western Roman Empire, the alphabet survived in intellectual and religious works.
 It came to be used for the Romance languages that descended from Latin and most of the other languages of western and central Europe.
 Today, it is the most widely used script in the world.

 The Etruscan alphabet remained nearly unchanged for several hundred years.
 Only evolving once the Etruscan language changed itself.
 The letters used for non-existent phonemes were dropped.
 Afterwards, however, the alphabet went through many different changes.
 The final classical form of Etruscan contained 20 letters.
 Four of them are vowels——six fewer letters than the earlier forms.
 The script in its classical form was used until the 1st century AD.
 The Etruscan language itself was not used during the Roman Empire, but the script was used for religious texts.

 Some adaptations of the Latin alphabet have ligatures, a combination of two letters make one, such as æ in Danish and Icelandic and in Algonquian; borrowings from other alphabets, such as the thorn in Old English and Icelandic, which came from the Futhark runes; and modified existing letters, such as the eth of Old English and Icelandic, which is a modified d.
 Other alphabets only use a subset of the Latin alphabet, such as Hawaiian and Italian, which uses the letters j, k, x, y, and w only in foreign words.

-Another notable script is Elder Futhark, believed to have evolved out of one of the Old Italic alphabets.
-Elder Futhark gave rise to other alphabets known collectively as the Runic alphabets.
-The Runic alphabets were used for Germanic languages from 100 AD to the late Middle Ages, being engraved on stone and jewelry, although inscriptions found on bone and wood occasionally appear.
-These alphabets have since been replaced with the Latin alphabet.
-The exception was for decorative use, where the runes remained in use until the 20th century.
+Another notable script is Elder Fuþark, used from around 100 CE and ultimately derived from the Phoenician alphabet.
+Elder Fuþark, along with the Anglo-Frisian Fuþorc and Younger Fuþark that descend from it, are named after the first 6 runes typically found in inscriptions that list the runes in order.
+Surviving inscriptions are often on stone or metal, however inscriptions on organic material are found where conditions favoured preservation, such as the Bryggen inscriptions.
+These scripts were over time replaced with the Latin alphabet, although they are still used in limited contexts today, including in the works of J.R.R.
+Tolkien.